Skip to main content Skip to main navigation

 New York Climate Resiliency Plan

-Download our Climate Resilience Plan
+Download our approved Climate Resilience Plan

 It is crucial that National Grid maintains the continuity of energy delivery services to our customers and the communities we serve.
 And building network infrastructure that is reliable and resilient is more important than ever as we face more severe weather events in the face of climate change.